Atchison Trolley Tours

 Kansas has offered Haunted Atchison Trolley Tours by the Chamber

 The tours are so popular that motor coach tours supplement

 the trolley and they are still unable to to handle the demand.
 The 1 hour

 ghost tours are offered Friday - Saturday evenings in September, and additional

 evenings through October.
 The tours leave the Visitor Information Center

 in the 1880 AT&SF freight depot at 200 S. 10th Street.

-This reporter took the Haunted Trolley Tour and made the
+This reporter first took the Haunted Trolley Tour in 2004.

 The Haunted Trolley Tour changes from year to year and